Safety of Medicines (Evaluation) Bill

 Overview

-This bill establishes a Medicines Safety Evaluation Panel to review the safety testing methods for medicines and drugs, comparing human biology-based tests with animal-based tests.
-The panel will report its findings to the Secretary of State, who will then publish them.
+This bill establishes a Medicines Safety Evaluation Panel to review methods for testing medicine safety, comparing human-biology based tests with animal-based tests.
+The panel will report its findings to the Secretary of State, who will then publish the report.

 Description